dsluo-archive/csx730-strace/README.md

    using the `write` system call instead of something more convenient like `printf(3)`.
 Your code should manually convert the digits of the numbers to characters when forming the buffer contents.
    No dynamic memory allocation is needed for this.
 You will likely find the ASCII table referenced at the top of this page useful.
-You may use loops.
+You may use a loop.

 1. Make sure your program compiles and runs.